marqusG/mgAccordion/README.md

-# mgAccordion
-Yet another accordion jquery plugin
+#mgAccordion, yet another accordion jQuery plugin

 Okay, there are a tons like this one, probably better, but his one is my first jQuery plugin and I love it.